-The job market is tough for just about everyone, but veterans seem to struggle even more so with transitioning into a civilian career.
-However, this struggle most veterans encounter when entering the civilian job market isn’t because employers aren’t interested in hiring them.
-In fact, veterans have many qualities employers deeply desire in their employees including problem-solving, self-motivation, team player, goal-oriented, and the ability to work under pressure.
+The job market is tough for just about everyone, but veterans seem to struggle more with transitioning into a civilian career.
+This struggle isn’t because employers aren’t interested in hiring them.
+In fact, veterans have many qualities employers deeply desire in their employees including problem-solving, self-motivation, team player, goal-oriented and the ability to work under pressure.

 One of the biggest reasons why veterans struggle to find work after their time of service is that they aren’t quite sure how to translate their experience into civilian jargon.